Cathwyler/MagicRemoteService/README.md

 - I didn't try to use a dedicated mouse and keyboard driver to reproduce mouse and keyboard inputs.
 - I already tried to use system and user service but due to Windows security the mouse and keyboard inputs could not be properly reproduced.
 A dedicated driver should probably fix it.
 - Find a way to detect focus in TextBox control on Windows to automatically pop up the WebOS keyboard.
-- ~~Add HMI for configuring TV and PC app.~~
-- ~~Add possibility to install or uninstall MagicRemoteService input and manage multiple remote video inputs.~~
 - Add possibility to choose a PC screen.
-- Find a better wey to get ride of TV screen saver.
+- Find a better way to get ride of TV screen saver.

 ## Installation